openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 During the first stages, we must ensure that OpenShift [built-in operators whose behaviour depends on platform type](#affected-components) treat the "External" platform type the same way as "None".
 To achieve this - existing infrastructure and mechanisms employed for exercising topologies with the "None" platform type might be used.

-For the moment of writing, the only workflow where the "None" platform tests is [upi-conf-vsphere-platform-none-ovn](https://steps.ci.openshift.org/workflow/upi-vsphere-platform-none-ovn).
+At the time of writing, the only workflow where the "None" platform tests is [upi-conf-vsphere-platform-none-ovn](https://steps.ci.openshift.org/workflow/upi-vsphere-platform-none-ovn).
-Based on this workflow, a new one with platform type "External" with a respective set of jobs should be added to ensure that we do not disrupt the current openshift operation.
+Based on this workflow, a new one with platform type "External" with a respective set of jobs should be added to ensure that we do not disrupt the current OpenShift operation.

 However, given that vSphere is the only platform where we're exercising clusters installation with platform "None" specified, it would be beneficial to develop additional workflows using a provider with better capacity and performance (AWS or GCP, perhaps).